 - Quotations of Qur'anic verses and/or Hadith texts in English and Malay manuscripts must appear only as translations of their original Arabic.
 No Arabic texts should be incorporated in the English and Malay manuscripts.

-- In-text referencing of Qur'anic verses should give mention of the Qur'an, the chapter numbers (not the name of the surahs), and then followed by the verse numbers; e.g., (Qur'an, 2: 255; or Q. 2: 255).
+- In-text referencing of Qur'anic verses should give mention of the Qur'an, the chapter numbers (not the name of the surahs), followed by the verse numbers; e.g., (Qur'an, 2: 255; or Q. 2: 255).
 As for hadith texts, reference is to be made to the hadith source, followed by the volume number, and then the hadith number; e.g., (Sahih al-Bukhari, v.
 3, h.
 123)

 4. All article referencing (in-text and bibliographical) must follow the American Psychological Association (APA) style.
 An article-format template has been prepared for you to download and use.